tedee-com/tedee-api-doc/docs/source/endpoints/gate/sync-all.rst

 Sync all
 =========================

-Sync all users gates with BleBox.
+Sync all user gates with BleBox.

 .. code-block:: sh